High-Protein Blueberry Cottage Cheese Pancakes for First Trimester (Ultra Fluffy!!)

 - Freezer: Place cooled pancakes on a baking sheet to freeze solid, then transfer to a freezer-safe bag.
 Freeze for up to 2 months.

-- Reheating: To reheat from the fridge or freezer, toast them or microwave for 30-45 seconds.
+- Reheating: To reheat from the fridge or freezer, toast them or microwave in 30-45 second increments.

 A Note From My Chaotic Kitchen